hiimzackjones/hiimzackjones.github.io/_posts/2017-09-20-IP-Addresses-Subnets-And-Binary-Part-1.md

 255.255.255.0
 ```

-These are written in Human readable numbers (Decimal for the technical), most humans prefer it this way.
+These are written in human readable numbers (Decimal for the technical), most humans prefer it this way.
 Be a better human by figuring this mess out in the right way. *Also known as binary.*

 At some point you'll need to be able to do this stuffs in Decimal notation.
 But until you understand what that even is, **you've got to understand it on a binary level.** The decimal notation like I showed you above is literally only that way because writing binary takes forever and our brains don't quickly compute it.
 That is the only reason.
 So for now forget it.